 The travel bug has been itching so much it's turned into a full-blown rash.
 Not only did we miss a proper summer last year because of the bushfires, a certain you-know-what decided to throw all of our 2020 holidays plans into the trash, too.
 But if we get this thing under control, and keep doing the right thing, it’s likely we’ll be able to have some semblance of a summer holiday here in Victoria by the end of the year.

-It’s nice to have something to look forward to, so we’ve gathered some frequently asked questions about summer travel together and tried our best to provide up-to-date information about your possibilities.
-But please remember: it’s up to us to keep doing the right thing and staying home so that we can enjoy ourselves when summer arrives.
-We’ve done such a great job so far, and we’re so close.
-You’ve got this, Melbourne.
+We’ve gathered some frequently asked questions about summer travel together and tried our best to provide up-to-date information about your possibilities.
+But please remember: it’s up to us to keep doing the right thing and stay safe so that we can enjoy ourselves when summer arrives.

 When can metro Melbourne travel again?